open-contracts/protocol/PROTOCOL.md

 <br/>

-> "That's a bit sad, any hope for secure, fully decentralized Open Contracts in the future?"
+> "That's a bit sad.
+Any hope for secure, trustless Open Contracts in the future?"

 We're sure there is!
-For example, if secure multi-party computation improves to the point that we can split the secret between the prover and, say, a permissionless group of 100 random "notary" nodes, then we'd just need to trust that one of them keeps their secret.
-If we also eventually get zero-knowledge proofs for python, we're basically there!
+For example, if multi-party computation algorithms improve to the point that we can efficiently split the secret between the prover and, say, a permissionless group of 100 randomly selecret notaries, then it would be enough to trust that just one of them keeps their secret.
+At this point, almost trustless web access for smart contracts would be possible.
+But to enable a platform that is as general-purpose and developer friendly as Open Contracts is today, we likely also need feasible zero-knowledge proofs for a whole Linux VM.

-But to get there, a lot more research will be needed.
-We believe the best way to incentivize this research is to finally start creating contracts which take in more than just price feeds, provide real utility to people.
+To get there, a lot more research will be needed.
+We believe the best way to incentivize this research is to finally start creating contracts which take in more than just price feeds and provide real utility to people - and we need a platform that makes creating them easy.

 # The Protocol